infobip/mobile-messaging-cordova-plugin/README.md

     $ cordova plugin add https://github.com/infobip/mobile-messaging-cordova-plugin.git#0.3.2 --save
     ```

-4. Steps to setup iOS platform:
-    1. Configure your project to enable Push Notifications.
+4. Configure your iOS project to enable Push Notifications.
 Go to "Capabilities" tab (target settings) and turn on "Push Notifications" section.

-    2. Run the following command to build your entire Cordova project:
-        ```bash
-        $ cordova build
-        ```

 5. Add code to your project to initialize the library after `deviceready` event with configuration options and library event listener: